Strevia/phants-nomic/rules/rules.md

 12. Each new day starts at 00:00 UTC.
 Anything which references a number of days passing is referring to this.

 13. For every tenth rule that is passed, every player (active or inactive) gains 3 points.
 These points are not effected by rule 8.
 This rule applies retroactively for any new players that join the game.

+14. Inactive players may choose to vote or abstain on changes.
+A simple majority of non-abstaining inactive players must agree to any changes.
+Additionally, changes may not be merged until either (a) a majority of inactive players approve the change or (b) 48 hours have passed for a change to rules.md, or 24 hours for any other rule change.